-Most of the court cases, not included in the 14 mentioned above, were years and years of appearances having to do with Moses estate settlement which was finally settled in 1837, 24 years after Moses’s death.
+Most of the court cases, not included in the 15 non-family cases mentioned above, involved years and years of appearances having to do with Moses estate settlement which was finally settled in 1837, 24 years after Moses’s death.
 George, the eldest son, was 74 years old when his father’s estate was settled and he immediately deeded his portion of the land to Susannah.

 This family battled over land and inheritance for generations, beginning in 1813 with Moses death, followed by George’s children and then Susannah’s and continuing into the present generations whose parents were still involved with that land until the county took the land by imminent domain.
 At least one person refused to sell the land and instead has a ‘long-term lease”, although what they think they’ll do with a stinky landfill is beyond me.
 I suspect it was a matter of principle.

 When I visited Halifax County, two elderly living cousins, Doug and Shirley, remembered the land from their childhood.
 Shirley told me that the original home burned in about 1933, complete with all of the family photos, Bibles, etc. She remembers that someone on the school bus told her that her grandparents house burned the night before.